Other Therapies & Strategies

-According to the World Health Organisation, acupuncture can be used to treat neurological pain, musculoskeletal pain and many types of sporting injuries.
-Many studies have shown it is an effective treatment for chronic pain, and there is a lot of anectodal evidence to support this.
+According to the World Health Organization, acupuncture can be used to treat neurological pain, musculoskeletal pain and many types of sporting injuries.
+Studies have shown it is an effective treatment for chronic pain, and there is anecdotal evidence to support this.
 Find out more

 Alexander Technique (AT)

 AT is an individualised approach to help people recognise and understand the impact of poor posture on the body.
 With the help of an AT teacher, people are taught to be aware of their posture, and to change poor habits into good ones, in order to improve movement.
 AT works on the cause of loss of physical function, not the effects of it, and has proven results in improving low back pain.
-To find out more visit www.austat.org.au or you can download the AT pdf or read about 52 reasons to try AT
+To find out more visit www.austat.org.au or read about 52 reasons to try AT.

 The Feldenkrais Method® is based on movement education.
 With the help of a Feldenkrais Practitioner, people learn to understand their particular habits of thinking, feeling, sensing and acting.
 The aim is to improve efficiency of body movement and increased consciousness of how it works.
 For people with chronic pain, Feldenkrais has proven ability to decrease pain and improve wellbeing and physical functioning.
-For more information download the Feldenkrais pdf or visit www.feldenkrais.org.au and to find an accredited Feldenkrais Practitioner call 1800 001 550.
+For more information visit www.feldenkrais.org.au and to find an accredited Feldenkrais Practitioner call 1800 001 550.